bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

         - deploy-to-bitrise-io@1.3.15: {}
     {% endraw %}

 {% include message_box.html type="info" title="How about using other testing frameworks?" content=" It's worth mentioning that our scanner knows about Jasmin and Karma Jasmine testing solutions.
-If your project uses another test framework/runner, our scanner will not be able to generate a test workflow (which would be the primary **Workflow**), but it will generate a build workflow instead.
-Since this workflow is the only one generated, it will be called primary **Workflow**." %}
+If your project uses another test framework/runner, our scanner will not be able to generate a test Workflow (which would be the primary **Workflow**), but it will generate a build workflow instead.
+Since this Workflow is the only one generated, it will be called primary **Workflow**." %}

 ## Dependencies